Why Choose A Board Certified Plastic Surgeon

 Refinishing treatments can offer dramatic improvements in the surface of your skin, but it will take some time before you see the final results.

 The pinkness of your skin will take about three months to fade.
-In the meantime, you'll probably want to wear nonallergenic makeup when you go out (for tips on hiding your condition while it heals, ask your surgeon for the ASPS brochure on camouflage cosmetics.)
+In the meantime, you'll probably want to wear nonallergenic makeup when you go out.
 When your new skin is fully repigmented, the color should closely match the surrounding skin, making the procedure virtually undetectable.